 Annual Bonus.
 For all of our executive officers, the annual bonus makes up the largest component of the total cash compensation which they receive.
 We did not establish a bonus program with pre-set performance goals that were required to be met.
 We also did not set target bonuses.
 The annual bonuses our Compensation Committee approved for our executive officers in respect of services for fiscal 2007 were determined based on a number of factors including the performance of the Company, the performance of Morgan Stanley, individual performance and the completion of our successful initial public offering during the fiscal year.
-Once we are no longer affiliated with Morgan Stanley, we will not take the performance of Morgan Stanley into account in establishing compensation budget, which had been approved prior to our initial public offering, as important reference points.
+Once we are no longer affiliated with Morgan Stanley, we will not take the performance of Morgan Stanley into account in establishing compensation.
+In making this determination, the Compensation Committee looked at the historical compensation of our executive officers and the executive compensation budget, which had been approved prior to our initial public offering, as important reference points.
 However, the key factors that the Compensation Committee considered were strong business performance, individual performance and contribution to the Company and alternative opportunities available at top-level competitors.
 Because we had no definite annual bonus targets, the amounts of our annual bonuses to our named executive officers appears in the discretionary "Bonus" column of the "Summary Compensation Table" herein.
 Our Compensation Committee will review and approve the amount of annual bonuses annually in order to make sure they continue to be effective at rewarding performance and retaining our executives.
 Going forward, the Compensation Committee intends to implement a performance based bonus plan intended to comply with Section 162(m) of the Internal Revenue Code.
 Our management team worked with a compensation consultant, Frederic W. Cook & Co., Inc. (F.W.
 Cook), to aid them in this process, and the resulting proposal is to implement a pre-set performance-based annual incentive plan using Adjusted EBITDA as the relevant performance criteria, as the Company views this to be an appropriate measure of financial success.
-The proposal is set
+The proposal is set forth in Item 3 below.